 Explore careers by theme

-Cellular pathology is the study of diseases of tissue and bone.
+Cellular pathology is the study of diseases of tissue and cells.
 It’s the largest specialty in pathology and includes histopathology and cytopathology.
 Doctors in cellular pathology cover a huge breadth of medicine.
-They range from oral and maxillofacial pathologists, who use sophisticated microscopes and a trained eye to examine the microscopic structure of tissue and cells, to neuropathologists, who are transforming our understanding of Alzheimer’s and Parkinson’s.
+They use sophisticated imaging and a trained eye to examine the microscopic structure of tissue and cells; for example, neuropathologists are transforming our understanding of Alzheimer’s and Parkinson’s.

 Even some dentists specialise in cellular pathology, using their surgical and dental skills to diagnose disease in the head, neck, mouth and face.

 Doctors and scientists working in haematology study blood and blood-borne diseases.
 They often work across laboratories, wards and clinics, supporting patients with illnesses such as anaemia, leukaemia and haemophilia.
 They also oversee the management of hospital blood stocks, making sure patients who need transfusions get access to safe and correct blood when they need it.